ShakexSempe/sunnyside-agency-landing-page/README-template.md

 ### Built with

 - Semantic HTML5 markup
-- Styled using SCSS variables and Scss nested styles
+- Styled using SCSS variables, nested styles and variables.
-- CSS3 animations: Background image and the Hero image
+- Parallax scrolling on the header element which also contains the navigation elements.
-- Flexbox layout used in Payment Plan section.
+- Flexbox layout used in the about and footer portfolio section.
-- CSS3 box shadows around the card, summary and buttons
+- CSS3 box shadows around contact and social media links
+- Testimonal (#projects) section styled with CSS Grid.
-- Responsive design at two break points: 375px and 1440px
+- Responsive design.

 ### What I learned